 Cleaning and Disinfecting >

 Buildings will be cleaned and disinfected throughout the day and every evening.
 The CDC defines cleaning as removing germs, dirt and impurities from surfaces or objects.
 Disinfecting kills germs on surfaces or objects.
+Hospital-grade disinfectants are used in all school facilities.
 Students are not permitted to assist with cleaning and disinfecting.

 Disinfecting supplies will be provided to each classroom to support the cleaning of desks and other high touch surfaces between classes, after lunch, and the cleaning of shared program materials/equipment as desired.
 After school each day, desks and other touch points will be disinfected.